• Recipes

 • 1 heaping tbsp mayonnaise, like this primal brand

-• 1 tbsp olive oil or avocado oil (for baking)
+• 1 tablespoon olive oil or avocado oil (for baking)

 Breaded Coating Ingredients: